ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

-The {class}`~pyrealm.demography.flora.PlantFunctionalType` class is typically used to set specific PFTs, but the functions to calculate $q_m$ and $p_{zm}$ are used directly below to provides a demonstration of the impacts of each trait.
+The {class}`~pyrealm.demography.flora.PlantFunctionalType` class is typically used to set specific PFTs, but the functions to calculate $q_m$ and $p_{zm}$ are used directly below to provide a demonstration of the impacts of each trait.

 ```{code-cell} ipython3
 # Set a range of values for m and n traits